livvie1988/OliviaSkinner/Features.md

 ### <a name="square_avatars"/>Make user images squared

 Removes the circle style forced around the user and channel images which hides the corner of the images.

 ---

+### <a name="improved_logo"/>Improve the YouTube logo

+This is a simple tweak to the bright red YouTube logo.
+When enabled it will switch the YouTube logo on the top left corner to neutral color; white when using the dark theme and dark grey when using the clear theme.

+---
 ### <a name="thumbnail_preview"/>Play videos by hovering the thumbnails